Abrahamic religions: Christianity

-Christianity began in the 1st century as a sect within Judaism initially led by Jesus.
+Christianity traces back their origin to the 1st century and refers to themselves as a continuation of Judaism (commonly referred to as the old covenant) initially led by Jesus.
 His followers viewed him as the Messiah, as in the Confession of Peter; after his crucifixion and death they came to view him as God incarnate, who was resurrected and will return at the end of time to judge the living and the dead and create an eternal Kingdom of God.

-Within a few decades the new movement split from Judaism.
-Christian teaching is based on the Old and New Testaments of the Bible.
+In the 1st century AD, under the Apostles of Jesus of Nazareth; Christianity spread widely.
+Paul the Apostle interpreted the role of Abraham differently from the Jews of his time.
+While for the Jews, Abraham was considered a loyal monotheist in a polytheistic environment, Paul celebrates Abraham as a man who found faith in God before adhering to religious law.
+In contrast to Judaism, adherence to religious law becomes associated with idolatry.

+While Christians fashioned their religion around Jesus of Nazareth, the siege of Jerusalem (70 CE), forced Jews to reconcile their belief-system with the destruction of the Second Temple and associated rituals.
+At this time, both Judaism and Christianity had to systematize their scriptures and beliefs, resulting in competing theologies both claiming Abrahamic heritage.
+Christians could hardly dismiss the Hebrew scriptures as Jesus himself refers to them according to Christian reports, and parallels between Jesus and the Biblical stories of creation and redemption starting with Abraham in the Book of Genesis.
+The distant God asserted by Jesus according to the Christians, created a form of dualism between Creator and creation and the doctrine of Creatio ex nihilo, which later heavily influenced Jewish and Islamic theology.
+By that, Christians established their own identity, distinct from both Greeks and Jews, as those who venerate and worship the deity of Jesus.

-After several periods of alternating persecution and relative peace vis a vis the Roman authorities under different administrations, Christianity became the state church of the Roman Empire in 380, but has been split into various churches from its beginning.
+After several periods of alternating persecution and relative peace vis-à-vis the Roman authorities under different administrations, Christianity became the state church of the Roman Empire in 380, but has been split into various churches from its beginning.
 An attempt was made by the Byzantine Empire to unify Christendom, but this formally failed with the East–West Schism of 1054.
 In the 16th century, the birth and growth of Protestantism during the Reformation further split Christianity into many denominations.

-The largest post-Reformation branching is the Latter Day Saint movement.
+Christianity remains culturally diverse in its Western and Eastern branches, Christianity played a prominent role in the development of Western civilization.